 Casa App does not currently have the option to make a direct connection to your own node.
-Instead, we at Casa operate and manage the Bitcoin nodes needed for you to send your transactions on your behalf.
+Instead, we at Casa operate and manage the bitcoin nodes needed to send your transactions on your behalf.

-Despite this, you can use a workaround to verify blockchain data outside of Casa App using a watch-only wallet, which we'll detail more below in this article.
+Despite this, you can use a workaround to verify blockchain data outside of Casa App using a watch-only wallet, which we'll detail further below.

 Why would I want to connect to my own node?

-By connecting to your own node that you operate, you are doing a small part to eliminate your reliance on 3rd parties while at the same time helping the Bitcoin network.
+By connecting to your own node that you operate, you are playing a small part in eliminating your reliance on 3rd parties, while at the same time helping the bitcoin network.